+- 7.22 The porter or messenger must hand the sealed bag to an RN RM or RODP who has a valid ID badge and they must sign the delivery log book for receipt of the sealed bag.

-- 7.25 A RN, RM or RODP for the ward or department must receive the CD, checking the CD supplied including the quantity ordered and received against the requisition in the presence of the messenger.
-The delivery record must also be completed by the delivery person.
-The RN, RM or RODP must have a currently valid ID badge to be able to receive the CD.
-If correct, the CD requisition must be signed to indicate receipt while the porter or messenger is present.
+- 7.23 The RN, RM or RODP for the ward or department must receive the CD, checking the CD supplied including the quantity ordered and received against the requisition.
+If correct, the CD requisition must be signed to indicate receipt.
 This signed requisition must then be returned to pharmacy.
 If the supply is incorrect, pharmacy must be contacted immediately.

-- 7.26 The receiving person must not be the person who ordered the CDs.
+- 7.24 The receiving person must not be the person who ordered the CDs.

-- 7.27 The signed requisition must be returned to pharmacy.
+- 7.25 The signed requisition must be returned to pharmacy.
 Pharmacy must check after each delivery that all CD delivery requisitions have been returned, and signed for receipt.

-- 7.28 Once the supply has been checked, the RN, RM or RODP must enter the received CDs in the CD Register.
+- 7.26 Once the supply has been checked, the RN, RM or RODP must enter the received CDs in the CD Register.
 This must be witnessed by a second person.
 Appropriate persons are:

 - First or second level RN;

 - Registered midwife;

 - Third year student nurse who has completed their medicines management training.

 - RODP or Operating Department Assistant (ODA) who has completed their medicines management training

 - Doctor

 - Pharmacist

 - Accredited Pharmacy Technician

 - Pre-registration trainee Pharmacist

-- 7.29 The RN, RM or RODP must fill in the details at the top of the appropriate page in the Register that corresponds to the serial number on the order and lock the drugs away immediately in the CD cupboard.
+- 7.27 The RN, RM or RODP must fill in the details at the top of the appropriate page in the Register that corresponds to the serial number on the order and lock the drugs away immediately in the CD cupboard.
 Details to be recorded are:

 - Date of register entry.

 - Quantity received

 - Name/signature of RN, RM or RODP

 - Name/signature of witness

-7.30 When Schedule 2 CD discharge medications (TTAs) are collected from the pharmacy; the RN, Rm, RODP or porter with validated training collecting them must be asked to sign for receipt.
+- 7.28 When Schedule 2 CD discharge medications (TTAs) are collected from the pharmacy; the RN, Rm, RODP or porter with validated training collecting them must be asked to sign for receipt.